 We have set out with the single goal of delivering a more sustainable seafood industry for consumers, fishermen and fish across the world.

-To enable this, we are building Pesky to become the infrastructure of the new global supply chain - one where every fish from every fishermen will be landed, traded and delivered through our 100% transparent platform.
+To enable this, we are building Pesky to become the infrastructure of the new global supply chain - one where every fish from every fisherman will be landed, traded and delivered through our 100% transparent platform.

 Alongside the radical efficiency that this transparency will deliver to the seafood market, it will also yield the most powerful data set of any food chain - with the record of every fish landed and traded through Pesky.

 Equipped with this visibility, we will develop the services to dramatically enhance regulation and conservation efforts - helping us align global economic and ecological objectives like never before.